Intent – Our Music curriculum is designed to:

-How is our Music Curriculum enriched at Bratton Primary School?
+How is Music enriched at Bratton Primary School?

-We will go and sing for anyone and everyone!
-Choir perform at various events throughout the year and in the local community for senior citizens.
+The choir performs at various events throughout the year and in the local community for senior citizens.
 Children have the opportunity to learn songs in French during MFL sessions.
-KS1 children learn and perform songs and carols for Christmas performances to parents.
-Weekly singing assemblies allow children to practise and perform a range of songs including memorable, themed and singing in parts.
+All children learn and perform songs and carols for Christmas performances to parents.
+Weekly singing assemblies allow children to practise and perform a range of songs including action songs, rounds and songs in two parts.
 Children can volunteer to perform in music assemblies, providing a great opportunity to gain confidence in performing with a very appreciative audience.
 Children can learn to play the recorder and ukulele during music provision.
-We have guitar and violin lessons taught in school by peripatetic teachers.
+In addition, we have guitar, piano, keyboard, recorder, saxophone and violin lessons taught in school by peripatetic teachers.

 Impact – At Bratton Primary School children will:

 Develop their musical skills and understanding.
 In Early Years they will be singing nursery rhymes and action songs from memory and performing simple rhythm patterns on tuned and untuned percussion instruments.